suyogagitayana/suyogagitayana/README.md

-# WELCOME ADVENTURER!
+# WELCOME TRAVELER!

-**I'm Suyoga Gitayana** - I am a Software Engineer who values simplicity in design and well-structured code.
+**My name is Suyoga Gitayana** - I am a Software Engineer who values simplicity in design and well-structured code.
 I thrive when working on projects that not only capture my interest but are also enjoyable to create.

 ## Skills